kacperadach/ichimoku_screener/README.md

 ### When do I get the email?

-Sometime between 9-10pm EST. The screener takes about an hour to run and I try to wait a couple hours after market close so that yahoo finance can give me up to date historical data.
+Sometime between 9-10pm EST Sunday-Thursday.
+The screener takes about an hour to run and I try to wait a couple hours after market close so that yahoo finance can give me up to date historical data.
 Also, it is still a work in progress so occasionally errors stop it from running and I have to execute it manually.

 ### Trading Advice